Discover what is acceptable to include in your invitation suite.

 - Do use correct titles (Dr., etc.) and spell all names correctly.
 These are supposed to be addressed to people you care about, after all.

 - Don’t use address labels, as it is too impersonal.
 Handwrite each address, or hire a professional calligrapher.
+Note: this does not apply for the return address, although it's certainly a classy touch!

 - Do stamp the miniature envelope for the response card.
 It may add up for you, but your guests should not have to pay even a nominal fee to respond to your invitation.